-PIDS OR ESTIMATES, INCLOSED INA SEALED envelope, with the title of the work and the name of the bidder indorsed thereon, also the number of the work as in the advertisement, will be received at this office until 12 o'clock M. Tuesday, December 31, 1889, at which place and hour they will be publicly opened by the head of the Department.
+DIDSOR ESTIMATES, INCLOSED INA SEALED envelope, with the title of the work and the name of the bidder indorsed thereon, also the number of the work as in the advertisement, will be received at this office until 12 o'clock M. Tuesday, December 31, 1889, at which place and hour they will be publicly opened by the head of the Department.

-No. v.
-FOR TAKING UP AND RELAYING THE PAVEMENT NOWIN THE FOLLOWING-NAMED STREETS: THIRTY-NINTH STREET, from First to Second avenue: SEVENTY-NINTH STREET, from Fourth to Fifth avenue; and ONE HUNDRED AND FIFTH STREET, from Second to Third avenue.
+No. TOR TAKING UP AND RELAYING THE PAVEMENTN WINTHE FOLLOWING-NAME!)
+STREETS: THIRTY-NINTH STREET, from First to Second avenue; SEVENTY-NINTH STREET, from Fourth to Fifth avenue; and ONE HUNDRED AND FIFTH STREET, from Second to Third avenue; SEVENTY-NINTH STREET, from Second to Third avenue.

 Each estimate must contain the name and place of residence of the person making the same, the names of all persons interested with him therein, and if no other person be so interested, it shall distinctly state that fact.
 That it is made without any connection with any other person making an estimate for the same work, and is in all respects fair and without collusion or fraud.
-That no member of the Common Council, head of a department, chief of a bureau, deputy thereoi, or clerk therein, or other officer of the Corporation, is directly or indirectly interested in the estimate, or in the work to which it relates or in the profits thereof.
+That no member of the Common Council, head of a department, chief of a bureau, deputy thereof, or clerk therein, or other officer of the Cerporation, is directly or indirectly interested in the estimate, or in the work to which it relates or in the profits thereof.

-Each estimate must be verified by the oath, in writing, of the party making the same, that the several matters therein stated are true, and must be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, to the effect that if the contract is awarded to the person making the estimate, they will, upon its being so awarded, become bound as his sureties for its faithful performance; and that if he shall refuse or neglect to execute the same, they will pay to which the Corporation any difference between the sum to which the Corporation may be obliged to pay to the person to whom the contract shall be awarded at any subsequent letting; the amount to be calculated upon the estimated amount of the work by which the bids are tested.
+Each estimate must be verified by the oath, in writing, of the party making the same, that the several matters therein stated are true, and must be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, to the effect that if the contract is awarded to the person making the estimate, they will, upon its being so awarded, become bound as his surcties for its faithful performance; and that if the shall refuse or neglect to execute the same, they will pay to the Corporation any difference between the sum to which he would be entitled upon its completion and that which the Corporation may be obliged to pay to the person to whom the contract shall be awarded at any subsequent letting; the amount to be calculated upon subsequent letting; the amount to be calculated upon the estimated amount of the work by which the bids are tested.